The-going/evlproject/content/core/caveat/_index.md

 limited exposure to such kind of disturbance, saving a handful of microseconds is worth it when the worst case figure is already within tenths of microseconds.

+### Disable CONFIG_SMP for best latency on single-core systems

+On single-core hardware, some out-of-line code may still be executed for dealing with various types of spinlock with a SMP build, which translates into additional CPU branches and cache misses.
+On low end hardware, this overhead may be noticeable.

+Therefore, if you neither need SMP support nor kernel debug options which depend on instrumenting the spinlock constructs (e.g.
+CONFIG_DEBUG_PREEMPT), you may want to disable all the related kernel options, starting with CONFIG_SMP.